LPD-EPFL/byzfl/docs/index.rst

 ByzFL is a Python Library for Byzantine-resilient Federated Learning compatible with `PyTorch <http://pytorch.org>`_ tensors and  `NumPy <http://numpy.org>`_ arrays.

-ByzFL provide three main tools.
+ByzFL provides three main tools.

-1. Robust aggregation and pre-aggregation.
+1. Robust aggregations and pre-aggregations.
-2. Implementation of Attacks.
+2. Implementation of attacks.
 3. Pipeline to train and benchmark new methods using ByzFL implemented schemes.

 Our code is available on `Github <https://github.com/LPD-EPFL/byzfl>`_